jmgorton/WordSearch2/README.md

 # WordSearch

 ## Overview
 A Maven/Java project for finding and returning the locations of words in a classic word search problem.
+For a complete description of the problem statement, look at this [repo][Problem Statement].
+To generate puzzles to use for testing, use a site similar to [this one][Puzzle Generator] (the formatting of the output puzzle file may need to be slightly modified).

 ## Packaging the App
 To package the application into a jar file for execution, run: